 The Regional Heats consist of a community project to benefit young people and activities that raise the profile of the team, their employer and apprenticeships.
 The top eight teams will continue on as National Finalists for further awareness raising activities culminating in a Teambuilding and Logistical Finale at Brathay’s Windermere headquarters.

-Evidence from the last five years demonstrates that employers and training providers see significant benefits:
+Evidence from the last six years demonstrates that employers and training providers see significant benefits:

 - Apprentices gain team building, leadership, logistical and communications skills and have an enhanced apprenticeship experience.
 Apprentices also benefit by becoming more confident, more aware of their own capabilities and ultimately more employable.